Xarelto is a prescription medication that’s used for the following purposes in adults:

 Read on to learn more about the dosages of Xarelto that are typically prescribed.

-Xarelto comes in four strengths: 2.5 milligrams (mg), 10 mg, 15 mg, and 20 mg.
-The strength of Xarelto you take will depend on the condition you’re trying to prevent or treat.
+Xarelto tablets come in four strengths: 2.5 milligrams (mg), 10 mg, 15 mg, and 20 mg.
+The strength of Xarelto tablets you take will depend on the condition you’re trying to prevent or treat.

 Typically, your doctor will start you on a therapeutic dose of Xarelto. (“Therapeutic” refers to the amount of drug that’s needed to treat your condition.)
 Then they’ll monitor your condition over time to make sure the drug is working for you.
 Your doctor will ultimately prescribe the lowest dosage that provides the desired effect.